With a little practice, you can be a more effective communicator. More so than famous people, athletes and politicians. Here’s how.

-I’ve been a fan of Marc Maron’s WTF podcast quite awhile and was surprised President Barack Obama had decided to visit Marc’s garage in LA and give an interview.
+I’ve been a fan of Marc Maron’s WTF podcast quite awhile and was surprised former President Barack Obama had decided to visit Marc’s garage in LA and give an interview.

 Then I listened to it.